microsoft/PartnerResources/_docs/Skilling/AI ML Academy/index.md

 ---
 layout: page
 title: AI & ML Academy Home
-description: Workshop focused on AI & ML
+description: The AI & ML Academy is focused on Artificial Intelligence and Machine Learning on the Microsoft Azure platform.
 permalink: /skilling/ai-ml-academy
 redirect_from:
   - /skilling/ai-ml-academy/